 Monitor bucket for a few moments to ensure the lid does not bulge.
 If it does, open and release the pressure.
 The lid being pulled down slightly is an indication of the partial vacuum created by the carbon dioxide being absorbed into the product.

 Freezing will kill live pests, but may not kill insect eggs.
 Multiple freezing and warming cycles may be required to kill all insects and hatching eggs.
-Freeze 1-15 pound bags of grain for 2-3 days then allow to warm for 24 hours.
+Freeze 1-15 pound bags of grain for 2-3 days then allow to warm in room temperature for 24 hours.
 Repeat the process.

 Multiple freezing cycles may be an option for grains stored in small containers that you do not wish to transfer to larger containers.
 Moisture may be a concern with this method.

 Oxygen absorbers remove the oxygen from the container and will kill adult insects and prevent larval insects from surviving.

 Oxygen absorbers are small packets that contain iron powder.
 They are made of a material that allows oxygen and moisture to enter but does not let the iron powder leak out.
 The moisture in the food causes the iron to rust.
 As it oxidizes, the iron absorbs oxygen.

 Oxygen absorbers are more effective at removing oxygen than vacuum packaging.

 Air is roughly 21 percent oxygen and 79 percent nitrogen and other gasses.
 The oxygen absorber packets remove only the oxygen.
 The remaining air is mostly nitrogen which does not allow for the growth of insects.
 Use only with products that are low in moisture (10 percent or less) and low in oil content.
 Remember botulism poisoning may result from storing products high in moisture in a low oxygen environment.

-Use oxygen absorbers in containers that provide sufficient moisture and oxygen barrier such as; #10 cans with seamed lids, foil pouches, PETE bottles with airtight, screw-on lids, and glass canning jars with metal lids which have gaskets.
+Use oxygen absorbers in containers that provide sufficient moisture and oxygen barrier such as; #10 cans with seamed lids, foil pouches, PETE bottles with airtight, screw-on lids, and glass canning jars with metal lids that have gaskets.

 Putting It All Together